fahygao/Scraper_documentation/README.md

 Another way is that we can first implement a bag of positive words that appeared in the past content, and check through entire content to see the percentage of positive words appearing to the words.

+## Current Difficulties and limitation
+In general, the programs are written in the logic that once scraper detect the changes on the most recent title (or whole page).
+It will scrap news content appeared as the first change.
+So all programs have the potential risks of skipping news if multiple news coming out at the same time on the website, or news is updated to different pages.
+And no matter what reason causes the scrapers down, it is designed to automatically send a stop alert email to you with error info.

+Here are the issues I have encountered:
+1. Website might show permission denied due to too many refreshing attempts.
+   1. Temporary solution: I have to wait for another 5 mins or clear out the cookies to open the website again.
+3. Website might auto log out after a certain time.
+This varies from different publication websites.
+   1. Temporary solution is to detect the element of log-in page and re-login when we cannot detect title element.
+4. Website might publish two or three news at the same time.
+   1. Temporary solution: manually send out all the missed news content.
+5. Website might publish news not in a time order.
+So it might revise the old news but not show up on the website as a latest news.
+   1. Temporary solution: manually send out the revised old news content.
+6. Website might delete the news within 1-2 seconds due to typo or any other reason, so scraper will stop and show 404 error.
+   1. Temporary solution: report and restart the scraper
+7. Website might be down due to system maintenance (rarely).
+   1. Temporary solution: report and wait for website to be open again.
+8. Webste might have anti-scrape logic so we have to open the news content page twice to be able to locate content and back to main page (only happen to CMC).
+   1. Temporary solution: programed to let scraper open new news twice and close one of the new news window and change handle back to main page. **It is still not working idealy.**